At a glance

 The library field remains fragmented, with libraries across different countries and systems disconnected from one another.
-This lack of connection is detrimental to all libraries.
-There is so much untapped knowledge that is essential to share, and opportunities not only to collaborate but also to take collective action on policy and regulatory challenges.
+This lack of connection is detrimental to all libraries, leaving untapped so much knowledge that should be shared and so many opportunities to not only collaborate but also to take collective action on policy and regulatory challenges.
 The time is now, and every library can contribute to better collaboration by prioritizing openness and transparency, proactively making connections, and sharing ideas.
-By working more closely together to build and sustain a global network of public library leaders and organizations, libraries can learn from one another, solve shared problems, and spark ideas and innovations that will help them meet immediate and pressing community needs and look together to the future.
-Progress comes only from collaboration within and across the library field.
+By collaborating more closely to build and sustain a global network of public library leaders and organizations, libraries can learn from one another, solve shared problems, and spark ideas and innovations that will help them meet immediate and pressing community needs and look together to the future.

 Inspired and tenacious library leaders can have a profound effect on the libraries and the communities they serve.
 Today, successful library leadership means leaders must be willing to take risks to do a job that’s evolving.
 This also means prioritizing partnership development with government, the private sector, and civic and nongovernmental organizations.
 To achieve this, the field must give young professionals opportunities to lead, learn, and develop.